What is SEO and SEM?

 In general, when there are ads on the SERPs, the SERPs are divided into sections.
 The ads generally appear on the top of the SERP.
 The organic results are found below that.

-Now, as I mentioned above, the primary tactic in search marketing is to position your content in the most visible place on the SERPs.
+Now, as I mentioned above, the primary tactic in search marketing is to position your website in the most visible place on the SERPs.

 In other words, at the top.